whalderman/search-quality-rater-guidelines-tldr/docs/tldr/quality-characteristics.md

 ::: danger Low-Quality Characteristics

-- Doesn't return an error message
+- Doesn't notify the user that an error has occured
 - Doesn't explain the error
 - Page is covered in ads
 :::

-## Financial Pages
+## 💴 Financial Pages

 > Reputation and E-A-T of both the website and the authors of the MC is extremely important.

 ::: tip High-Quality Characteristics

--
+- Website contains contact information
 :::

 ::: danger Low-Quality Characteristics